dazuma/toys/toys/README.md

     toys greet --hello

 Notice that Toys automatically generated a usage summary for your tool.
-It also automatically generates a full help screen, which you can view using the `--help` flag:
+It can also automatically generate a full help screen, which you can view using the `--help` flag:

     toys greet --help